tpatterson1996/lcc-metadata-manual/record/keywords.md

 ### **To add Keywords to your Metadata Record**

-* Click “+ Add Thesaurus” on the right to add the different thesauruses.
+1. Click “+ Add Thesaurus” on the right to add the different thesauruses.

-* Add from the following pre-populated thesauruses
+2. Add from the following pre-populated thesauruses.

-* If none of the keywords in the following categories are sufficient for tagging your record, you can create a custom thesaurus.
+3. If none of the keywords in the following categories are sufficient for tagging your record, you can create a custom thesaurus.

 | Thesauruses for LCC Staff | Requirements | Notes |
 | :--- | :--- | :--- |